-Includes standard 3-band Omnia processing.
-Optionally use full Omnia.9 processing with up to 7 bands of processing.
+- Includes standard 3-band Omnia processing.
+Optionally use full Omnia.9 processing.
+Omnia Forza will be optionally available by Summer 2023.
 The number of audio processing instances that may be used simultaneously depends on overall system configuration and resource usage.
-As expected, Omnia.9 is more resource-intensive than the 3-band Omnia processor.
+As expected, Omnia Forza and Omnia.9 are more resource-intensive than the 3-band Omnia processor.
 The chart below illustrates the number of instances that can be run under typical usage scenarios.
 It is provided as a guide, the actual number may be different for your specific application.

 Ethernet Remote Control

 - Gigabit Ethernet supports HTML web interface for administration, REST API for remote control, and SNMP monitoring.
 Also used with dedicated remote control application for Omnia.9 processing.
 Various metadata update methods via Ethernet supported as well.

 Supports AES/EBU input at up to 24 bits, 192 kHz